Best Crohn’s Disease Doctor NYC | Crohn’s Disease Specialist NYC

-Dr. Shawn Khodadadian of Manhattan Gastroenterology (located on NYC’s Upper East Side) is a best in class Crohn’s disease specialist and can properly diagnosis & treat you if you have Crohn’s disease.
+The doctors of Manhattan Gastroenterology (located on NYC’s Upper East Side) are best in class Crohn’s disease specialists and can properly diagnosis & treat you if you have Crohn’s disease.

 Crohn’s Disease, is an inflammatory bowel disease (IBD) that may affect any part of the gastrointestinal tract from mouth to anus, causing a wide variety of symptoms.
 Crohn’s Disease primarily causes abdominal pain, diarrhea (which can be bloody when inflammation is uncontrolled), vomiting, and can also cause complications outside the gastroentestinal tract such as skin rashes, arthritis, inflammation of the eyes, and hepatitis.